 Classes commence at 9:00 a.m.
-After college ends at around 4:00 p.m., students move to the Mandir/Prayer hall for participation in congregational chanting (veda), devotional singing (bhajans) and other spiritual activities.
+After college hours at around 4:00 p.m., students move to the Sports field/Mandir/Prayer hall for participation in sports and games/ congregational chanting (Veda), devotional singing (bhajans) and other spiritual activities.
 These also include talks by eminent speakers on a variety of spiritual topics.
-Post dinner, students usually spend time on their studies.
+Post dinner, students concentrate on their studies.